Libensemble/libensemble/docs/executor/executor.rst

 ----------

 Tasks are created and returned through the Executor ``submit()`` function.
-Tasks can be polled and killed with the respective poll and kill functions.
+Tasks can be polled, killed, waited on with the respective poll, kill, and wait functions.
 Task information can be queried through the task attributes below and the query functions.

 .. autoclass:: libensemble.executors.executor.Task
   :members:
-  :exclude-members: calc_task_timing, check_poll, __init__
+  :exclude-members: calc_task_timing, check_poll
 ..  :member-order: bysource
 ..  :members: poll, kill, workdir_exists, file_exists_in_workdir,
               read_file_in_workdir, stdout_exists, read_stdout, stderr_exists, read_stderr